SF-Rocker/ScreenCapture/README.md

             CTRL + X to save and exit.

+            Run ./filename.sh in terminal first to install pre-requisites or dependencies.

             In Keyboard Shortcuts from Settings click + button add and type ./filename.sh

             and press the Prt Scr Sys Rq button and now click yes use ./filename.py instead. and you should have everything working now.